jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### The Exploit
 If we install the AWS CLI into our container at runtime and run some commands we'll see if our Pod has been assigned an IRSA role and they succeed.
 There is an **example-curls-bucket-public.sh** file in /root - have a look at that with a **cat example-curls-bucket-public.sh** then run it with **./example-curls-bucket-public.sh**

-THe install of the AWS CLI succeeds but the S3 changes fail as we don't have that access.
+The install of the AWS CLI succeeds but the S3 changes fail as we don't have that access.
 We have an updated manifest for the security-playground Deployment that will use this **irsa** ServiceAccount instead of the **default** one we have been using.
 Apply that by running **kubectl apply -f security-playground-irsa.yaml** to apply that change.
 Now re-run **./example-curls-bucket-public.sh** and this time they will work!

 If you look at this bucket in the S3 console you'll see that it (and all of its contents) is now public (and can be downloaded/exfiltrated by the attacker right from the S3 public APIs)!
 ![](instruction-images/bucketpublic.png)

+This is because when you assign an AWS IAM Role to a Pod via things like IRSA it means that, if somebody can break out of your app with a remote code execution vulnerability, they can do anything that IAM Role can do within the runtime context of that Pod.

 ### The Sysdig Detections

 On the host side you'll see many **Drift Detections** which will include the commands being run against AWS - and which we could have blocked rather than just detected with Container Drift.
 This is a good reason to not include CLIs like the AWS one in your images as well! ![](instruction-images/s3drift.png)

-But on the AWS API side we'll see that the protections against this bucket being made public were removed as well as the new Bucket Policy (making them public) were applied as well!
+But on the AWS API side (go to Insights -> Cloud Activity) you'll see that the protections against this bucket being made public were removed as well as the new Bucket Policy (making them public) were subsequently applied as well!

 ![](instruction-images/s3cloudevents.png)
 ![](instruction-images/s3cloudevents2.png)

-> **NOTE**: This is, unfortunately, not visible to you just yet as we have your Sysdig user/Team filtered to show just your Kubernetes cluster and Jumpbox.
-The course instructor will show you these events as all of you run these commands in this AWS account today - and they will be  made visible to the workshop attendees in the future after some forthcoming improvements to the workshop on Team scoping.
+> **NOTE**: As this is all within one region of one AWS account you'll see that, unlike the Kubernetes events, you'll see the events for the other attendees as well.
+While we do offer a filter based on AWS Tags (in addition to AWS account and region), unfortunately CloudTrail doesn't include the Tags of the resource(s) involved in the trail - and so it isn't currently possible to filter these down with enough granularity where you can only see your own Events.
+The AWS Tag filter does apply to Inventory/Compliance though.

 ### How to prevent this attack / fix this workload